MARQUEZ93/twitterAPI/README.md

 ## My Thoughts
 * This was fun.
 This was hard.
 * This was my first experience with OAuth.
 I received access to a bearer token with my api key & secret key.
-* I did NOT include the images because the twitter api is broken in that regard.
-Many tweets, despite having an image, did NOT possess an entities.media.media_url attribute.
-* I consoled.log'd & puts'd a lot.
-This allowed me to see what I was working with.
 * I used env variables in both development and production.
-This protects the API keys as I pushed the code to Github.
+This protects the API keys from the client & Github.
-* I published on Heroku because it was easy & free to do so.
-Makes it easier for you guys to see my work as well.
 * I received access to my own sandbox api environment.
 I am using a free version that only has 250 calls a month.
-* An enterprise account would be mandatory for an enterprise project.
-I'm not embarrassed to share that I created a fake twitter account to give myself 250 requests.
+* I'm not embarrassed to share that I created a fake twitter account to give myself 250 requests.
 I used all 250 requests.
+Lots of console logging & puts'ing.
 * One big lesson I learned was to cross reference Github documentation with documentation on the respective dependency site.